Fearfullymade01/board-games/README.md

-# Project Planning - User Stories
+# Boardwalk Games - User Stories

 ## User Story 1: User friendly navigation and responsive design (must-have)
 - User story: As a First-Time Visitor, I need easy navigation and a user-friendly design, including a responsive layout for my device, so I can find information quickly and efficiently without frustration.